GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 :doc:`gmtget`
     Return the values of the specified GMT defaults.
 Previously only implemented as a shell script and thus not available on all platforms.

+:doc:`gmtinfo`
+    Report information about data tables.
+Previously known by the name minmax (this name is still recognized when GMT is running in compatibility mode).

+:doc:`gmtsimplify`
+    A line-reduction tool for coastlines and similar lines.
+Previously found in the misc supplement under the name gmtdp (this name is recognized when GMT is running in compatibility mode).

+:doc:`gmtspatial`
+    Perform various geospatial operations on lines and polygons.

+:doc:`gmtvector`
+    Perform basic vector manipulation in 2-D and 3-D.

 :doc:`gmtwhich`
     Return the full path to specified data files.